Who We Are

 Marianna Healey, MSW, Implementation Specialist

 Marianna has been supporting children, families, and community initiatives since 2010.
 She holds a Master of Social Work degree from the University of Windsor and a Bachelor of Science (Honours) degree in Psychology from Queen’s University.
-Her experiences include a range of clinical, research, and academic roles related to children’s developmental needs.
+Her experiences include a range of clinical, research, and academic roles related to supporting children and adults with developmental disabilities.
 Marianna is passionate about connecting research to practice in ways that promote positive outcomes for children and families.
-She is particularly interested in early child development, strengths-based caregiver interventions, and community programs.
+She is particularly interested in early child development, parenting, and inclusive community programs.

 Kate Bailey, MSW, Implementation Specialist